Algonquin Park

 The purpose of AFER's current work in Algonquin Park is two-fold: 1) conduct forest assessments in the field to determine if forest composition mapping for Algonquin's potential old-growth forests is accurate, and 2) describe those unprotected forests that have been confirmed as old-growth with photographs, videos and other field data including ages determined by tree cores where possible.
 Field reports will be produced for each old-growth landscape that is assessed and will be used to educate the public and advocate for their protection.
 We will share our results with The Wilderness Committee and Global Forest Watch so that they may use our findings to promote protection of these endangered ecosystems.

-AFER’s work in Algonquin Park started in 2006.
-Michael Henry was working on the first edition of the book Ontario’s old-growth forests, and wanted to understand the significance of the old-growth forest found in the Park.
-He analyzed forest inventory data for the Park and compared it to Province-wide data, and the results were surprising!
-The data shows that Algonquin Park contains 40% of the old forest (>150 years) in central Ontario, while occupying only 4% of the land area.
-At the time only half the old forest in the Park was protected – the rest was available for logging in the recreation / utilization zone of the Park.
-Henry also aged trees in a small area of the park, and found that some of the unprotected forest was over 300 years old.
+AFER’s work in Algonquin Park started in 2006 when Michael Henry was working on the first edition of the book Ontario’s Old-growth Forests.
+He wanted to understand the significance of the old-growth forests found in the Park so he started by analyzing forest inventory data for the Park and compared it to Province-wide data – the results were surprising!
+The data showed that Algonquin Park contained 40% of the old-growth forest (>150 years) in central Ontario while occupying only 4% of the land area.
+At the time, only half of the old-growth forest in the Park was protected – the rest was available for logging in the recreation-utilization zone of the Park.
+Henry also aged some large trees in the Park finding that some of the unprotected forest had trees over 300 years old.

 Between 2007 and 2013 the Province undertook a process called Lightening the Ecological Footprint of Logging in Algonquin Park.
-In 2013 the Lightening the Footprint recommendations were incorporated into an amendment to the Algonquin Park Management Plan, and as a result the protected area was increased from 22 to 35 percent of the Park.
+In 2013, the Lightening the Footprint recommendations were incorporated into an amendment to the Algonquin Park Management Plan, and as a result the protected area was increased from 22 to 35 percent of the Park.
 Although our 2006 report was referenced during this process, our recommendation to protect all the old-growth forest remaining in the Park was largely ignored.
-The additional protected areas that were created in 2013 prioritized recreation, and largely buffered portages and lakes along canoe routes.
+The additional protected areas that were created in 2013 prioritized recreation by buffering portages and lakes along canoe routes from logging activities.

 See MAPS BELOW ON THIS PAGE